taicaile/tutorial-groovy/README.md

 x += 5
 println x

-assert x==11: "Valeo was not eleven"
+assert x==11: "Value was not eleven"
 ```

 Groovy is an optionally typed language.